kiancn/CallbackMethod/README.md

 # Method References
     package kcn.methodreferencing

-        * I just this minute discovered that THE TERM 'Method Reference' is already taken in Java. *
+        * I just recently discovered that THE TERM 'Method Reference' is already taken in Java. *
         * Ga'd darn it.
 Java is new to me.
 My Method References are different, they are objects    *
         * not lambda-expressions.
 Everything will be renamed.
 Suggestions?                         *